 You will see all sorts of warning signs if there have been sightings and advice about talking precautions to keep yourself safe.
 If you are not familiar about how to keep yourself safe please ensure you read the signs and know what to do.

 If you are intending to camp or hike please check for up-to date information on sightings before you set out.
-An excellent article which discusses potential wildlife encounters on Vancouver Island and offers advice about what to do can be found at Vancouver Island View.
+An excellent article that discusses potential wildlife encounters on Vancouver Island and offers advice about what to do can be found at Vancouver Island View.

 Are there any must-see events for visitors to Victoria and Vancouver Island?